Sunnydayz77/BetterDoc/README.md

 <br>

 #### SWOT Analysis
-_Strengths going into the project include my design skills and thuroughness in completion of projects.
-I pride myself in being very detail oriented.
+_Strengths going into the project include my design skills and thoroughness in completion of projects.
+I pride myself on being very detail-oriented.
 Weaknesses and opportunities include learning more about how functions and classes are written in react.
-Threats include users not taking the happy path and writing in specifc providers in the address bar, which I can account for and create a fix for that during the project._
+Threats include users not taking the happy path and writing in specific providers in the address bar, which I can account for and create a fix for that during the project._

 ***